Top 10 Most Dangerous Wild Dogs: Tanukis, Dingoes, and More

-The bush dog is a small, rare, wild dog, which is less known.
-Their origin is not known, but they have had a presence in from Panama in Central America, through much of South America east of the Andes, as far south as central Bolivia, Paraguay, and southern Brazil.
+Bush dogs are small, rare, wild canines that aren't particularly well-known.
+Their origin is unclear, but they are now present in Panama and other parts of Central America, east of the Andes in South America, and as far south as central Bolivia, Paraguay, and southern Brazil.

 © 2016 ARADHYA